Brucellosis

 • Have you traveled to countries other than the United States during the past year?

-• Do you work in a lab where infectious organisms are present?
+• Do you work in a lab where infectious bacteria are present?

 • Have you gone hunting recently?